shallomkanyori/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions sets the mode of the file hello the same as the file olleh mode.
 11-directories_permissions adds the execute permission to all subdirectories of the current directory for all users without changing regular files.
 12-directory_permissions creates a directory, my_dir, with permissions 751 in the working directory.
+13-change_group changes the group owner to school for the file hello.